prometheus-net/tzsp_packetstream_exporter/README.md

 The `tshark` command must be available in a new terminal.
 You may need to [register the installation directory in the PATH environment variable](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

-**This app only performs the analysis of the packet stream, not the initial capture.** You need to use router to capture the packet stream and provide it in TZSP format to this app.
+**This app only performs the analysis of the packet stream, not the initial capture.** You need to configure a router to capture the packet stream and provide it in TZSP format to this app.

 MikroTik RouterOS has [built-in support for TZSP packet capture](https://wiki.mikrotik.com/wiki/Manual:Tools/Packet_Sniffer).
 You can also define a [MikroTik firewall mangle rule](https://wiki.mikrotik.com/wiki/Manual:IP/Firewall/Mangle) with the `sniff-tzsp` action, for detailed filtering of captured traffic.